kaltura/kaltura-player-js/docs/playlist.md

  * `PLAYLIST_ENDED`

-## Listening to Event before calling playlist API the first time
+## Listening to an Event before calling the playlist API the first time

 ```javascript
 kalturaPlayer.loadPlaylist({playlistId: '01234'});